Rajdeep7/unistuff/TUM/IN2346 - Introduction to Deep Learning/Lecture Questions.md

 # 9 - CNNs

-### What are the two assumptions of CNNs?
+### What are the three assumptions of CNNs?
-TODO
+- Compositionally: hierarchy of local features
+  - Nearby pixels are correlated
+  - Next layer combines local features to more complex and more global features
+- Weight sharing -> interesting features all over the place
+- Translational invariance

 ### What are the advantages of Convolutional Layers compared to Fully Connected Layers?
-TODO
+By assuming compositional / hiarcharchy of local features and translational invariance, the number of parameters can greatly be reduced.
+-> Massively reduces necessary number of training samples

 ### What are the important parameters of a conv layer?
 - Input size N